LiskArchive/lisk-sdk/README.md

 ## Passphrases

-The master passphrase for the genesis account is as follows: `2GgPLLVtafukQWqCPgwRzpn9)irWCZZczkfrKYasG)RLTsvKDB`
+The master passphrase for the configured testnet genesis account is as follows: `wagon stock borrow episode laundry kitten salute link globe zero feed marble`

 This passphrase will grant you access to the entire initial supply, and can be used for development and testing of the network within a local environment.